 Don Tate is an award-winning author, and the illustrator of numerous critically acclaimed books for children.
-Books he’s illustrated include Roto and Roy: Helicopter Heroes (Little Brown, 2021); Swish!
+Books he’s illustrated include the Roto and Roy series, books one and two (Little Brown, 2021); Swish!
 The Slam-Dunking, Alley-Ooping, High-Flying Harlem Globetrotters (Little Brown, 2020); Carter Reads The Newspaper (Peachtree Publishers); and No Small Potatoes: Junius Groves and His Kingdom in Kansas (Knopf).
 Books he’s authored and illustrated include Pigskins to Paintbrushes: The Story of Football-Playing Artist Ernie Barnes (Abrams, 2021); William Still and His Freedom Stories: The Father of the Underground Railroad (Peachtree Publishers, 2020); Strong As Sandow: How Eugen Sandow Became the Strongest Man On Earth (Charlesbridge), and Poet: The Remarkable Story of George Moses Horton (Peachtree Publishers).

 Don is a founding host of The Brown Bookshelf, a blog dedicated to advocating for books created by African American youth literature creators.
 Don lives in Austin, Texas, with his family.